Background Image

 Fees payable by Landlords

-TENANT FIND: 12% of rent (including VAT) INCLUDES:
+TENANT FIND (LET ONLY): 12% of rent (including VAT) INCLUDES:

 - Collect and remit initial months’ rent received